 The activation of C-H bonds is an important goal in chemical research.
 The direct substitution of hydrogen in C-H bonds by a desired fragment creates interesting synthetic alternatives to the more common multi-step approach of first introducing reactive functional groups.
 Instead, only one step is needed and very simple substrates can be used, as C-H bonds are ubiquitous in organic compounds.
-Oxidative coupling reactions can achieve such transformations by utilizing an oxidant and a catalyst (reviews: see Ref.
-20, 24 & 34).
+Oxidative coupling reactions can achieve such transformations by utilizing an oxidant and a catalyst.

 We are also developing other methods for direct and atom economic organic syntheses, for example to access starting materials for our projects or to apply strategies that were inspired by our mechanistic studies.

 We are highly interested in investigating the mechanism of organic reactions.
 We study reactions developed in our own group, but also others and we are always interested in collaborations with other research groups.
-We use a variety of techniques, including synthetic (e.g. see ref.
-27 and 32), spectroscopic (e.g. see NMR studies of intermediates in ref.
-22 and 27) and kinetic studies (see ref.
-32 and 36).
+We use a variety of techniques, including synthetic, spectroscopic and kinetic studies (e.g., see J. Am.
+Chem.
+Soc.
+2012, 134, 5317).
 To obtain kinetic data, we use NMR spectroscopy or reaction calorimetry.
 We like to evaluate the data by Donna Blackmond’s method of Reaction Progress Kinetic Analysis (e.g., see J. Org.
 Chem.
 2014, 79, 12033).
 In collaboration with other scientists, we combine experimental with theoretical mechanistic studies (e.g., see Chem.
 Eur.
 J. 2015).

 Iosub, Andrei V.